google/zetasql/docs/data-types.md

 `+/-inf`.
 However, specific functions like `IEEE_DIVIDE` can return non-finite values on finite input.
 All such cases are noted explicitly in [Mathematical functions][mathematical-functions].

+Floating point values are approximations.

++ The binary format used to represent floating point values can only represent a subset of the numbers between the most positive number and most negative number in the value range.
+This enables efficient handling of a much larger range than would be possible otherwise.
+  Numbers that are not exactly representable are approximated by utilizing a close value instead.
+For example, `0.1` cannot be represented as an integer scaled by a power of `2`.
+When this value is displayed as a string, it is rounded to a limited number of digits, and the value approximating `0.1` might appear as `"0.1"`, hiding the fact that the value is not precise.
+  In other situations, the approximation can be visible.
++ Summation of floating point values might produce surprising results because of [limited precision][floating-point-accuracy].
+For example, `(1e30 + 1e-20) - 1e30 = 0`, while `(1e30 - 1e30) + 1e-20 = 1e-20`.
+This is
+  because the floating point value does not have enough precision to represent `(1e30 + 1e-20)`, and the result is rounded to `1e30`.
+  This example also shows that the result of the `SUM` aggregate function of floating points values depends on the order in which the values are accumulated.
+In general, this order is not deterministic and therefore the result is not deterministic.
+Thus, the resulting `SUM` of floating point values might not be deterministic and two executions of the same query on the same tables might produce different results.
++ If the above points are concerning, use a
+  [decimal type][decimal-types] instead.

 ##### Mathematical function examples